MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 >[!IMPORTANT]
 >Before you begin, back up the appsettings.json file on each node in case of an issue during the upgrade process.

+1. Uninstall the old version:
+    + For Machine Learning Server 9.2.1, read these instructions: [Windows](../install/machine-learning-server-windows-uninstall.md) | [Linux](../install/machine-learning-server-linux-uninstall.md).
-1. Uninstall Microsoft R Server 9.0 or 9.1 using the instructions in the article [Uninstall Microsoft R Server to upgrade to a newer version](../install/r-server-install-uninstall-upgrade.md).
-The uninstall process stashes away a copy of your 9.0 or 9.1 configuration files under this directory so you can seamlessly upgrade to Machine Learning Server 9.2.1 in the next step:
+    + For Microsoft R Server 9.x, read this [Uninstall Microsoft R Server to upgrade to a newer version](../install/r-server-install-uninstall-upgrade.md).

+    The uninstall process stashes away a copy of your configuration files for a seamlessly upgrade to Machine Learning Server 9.3.
-   + Windows: C:\Users\Default\AppData\Local\DeployR\current

-   + Linux: /etc/deployr/current

 1. Install Machine Learning Server and its dependencies as follows.
 Learn about [supported platforms](../operationalize/configure-start-for-administrators.md#supported-platforms)  for this configuration.